Emergence of correlation-driven altermagnetism in Hubbard model on geometrically frustrated lattice-clusters: Introduction

-Recent years have witnessed growing interest in altermagnetism, a class of collinear magnets that break spin degeneracy in momentum space despite vanishing net magnetization and preserved combined symmetries distinct from conventional ferromagnets and antiferromagnets \cite{smejkalprx2022, smejkal2022, Igor2022, Jungwirth2025}.
-Unlike conventional antiferromagnets, where spin-degenerate bands are protected by combined time-reversal and translation or inversion symmetries \cite{Zhou2025}, altermagnets display momentum-dependent spin splitting analogous to $d$-, $g$- or $i$-wave pairing symmetries \cite{Sim2025, Karetta2025, Annica2025}.
-This unique combination of properties positions altermagnets as promising platforms for next-generation spintronic devices, including terahertz oscillators, spin-torque elements and topological quantum applications \cite{Zexin2022, Bose2022, Thomas2023, Ling2024, Lu2025, Song2025}.
-The identification of altermagnetic signatures in correlated systems has opened new perspectives on how electron-electron interactions can generate symmetry-selective spin responses even in centrosymmetric lattices \cite{Linding2020, Aldo2024, Giuli2025, Cheong2025}.
+Recent years have witnessed growing interest in altermagnetism, a class of collinear magnetic states that exhibit momentum-dependent spin splitting despite vanishing net magnetization and preserved combined symmetries \cite{Hayami2019, Hayami2020J, Hayami2020O} distinct from conventional ferromagnets and antiferromagnets \cite{smejkalprx2022, smejkal2022, Igor2022, Jungwirth2025}.
+Unlike conventional antiferromagnets, where spin-degenerate bands are protected by combined time-reversal and translation or inversion symmetries \cite{Zhou2025}, altermagnets display momentum-dependent spin splitting analogous to $d$-, $g$-, or $i$-wave symmetries \cite{Sim2025, Karetta2025, Annica2025}.
+This unique combination of properties positions altermagnets as promising platforms for next-generation spintronic devices, including terahertz oscillators, spin-torque elements, and topological quantum applications \cite{Zexin2022, Bose2022, Thomas2023, Ling2024, Lu2025, Song2025}.
+The identification of altermagnetic signatures in correlated systems has opened new perspectives on how electron-electron interactions can give rise to symmetry-selective spin responses even in centrosymmetric lattices \cite{Linding2020, Aldo2024, Giuli2025, Cheong2025}.

-From a microscopic viewpoint, the emergence of altermagnetic correlations is intimately connected to the interplay between local moment formation and spatial organization of spin correlations \cite{Leeb2024, Scheong2024}.
-Geometric frustration plays a pivotal role in suppressing conventional long-range magnetic order and promoting unconventional correlated states \cite{Moro2023}.
+From a microscopic viewpoint, the emergence of altermagnetic correlations is intimately connected to the interplay between local moment formation and the spatial organization of spin correlations \cite{Leeb2024, Scheong2024}.
+Geometric frustration plays a central role in suppressing conventional long-range magnetic order and promoting unconventional correlated states \cite{Moro2023}.
 On frustrated lattices, competing exchange pathways prevent simple bipartite N\'eel ordering, often stabilizing highly degenerate manifolds \cite{Zjing2022, Krivnov2025}, spin-liquid-like correlations \cite{Aramirez2022, Binbin2022} or spatially modulated spin textures \cite{Yliu2024}.